DaveL17/IndigoLogViewer/readme.md

 and the amount of data contained within the log files selected.
 Be patient, it may take a few beats to load.
 On an M4 MacBook Air, it loads180,000 log lines in less than a second.

-#### Reload
-The view is not updated in real time.
-To reload the log entry list to view new log entries, select Reload from the menu.
+The log file view is not updated in real time.
+To reload the log entry list to view new log entries, it's necessary to re-choose the log folder (due to legitimate modern browser-imposed security features).
-If there are filters set, selecting Reload will reset the filters as well.
-If no log files  have been loaded, the Reload menu item will be disabled.

 #### Themes
 The app supports a light and dark theme.
 It will remember your choice for the future; however, if you clear your